 Offers You Same Assistance with Application for Eligible Advanced Premium Tax Credit On the Marketplace

 Catherine can offer you the same Health and Dental insurance policies and the same prices as those sold directly by insurance companies off the Marketplace or sold directly on the Marketplace site.
 She also can offer you the same application assistance for any eligible Advanced Premium Tax Credit on the Marketplace as those provided directly on the Marketplace site.
 In addition, Catherine can offer you information on the location of links to apply for Medicaid or Children's Health Insurance Program, or CHIP.

-Why leave your question, concerns, and servicing of your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Health Insurance Marketplace, who both utilize randomly-assigned calls to licensed customer service representatives assigned to your state and on duty at the time of each call?
+Why leave your questions, concerns, and servicing of your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Health Insurance Marketplace, who both utilize randomly-assigned calls to licensed customer service representatives assigned to your state and on duty at the time of each call?
 Also, why leave your website or emailed questions, concerns, and servicing for your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Marketplace, who both utilize randomly-assigned website and email customer service assistance to representatives assigned to your state and on duty at the time?

 Summary Information on Health Insurance Open Enrollment, Special Enrollment Period, and Shared Responsibility Fees

 Health Insurance Open Enrollment for 2021 coverage starts November 1, 2020 and ends December 15, 2020.
-2020 coverage started November 1, 2019 - December 15, 2019.
+2020 coverage started November 1, 2019 and ended December 15, 2019.
 Outside of open enrollment, you can still buy a Health insurance plan only if you qualify for a Special Enrollment Period which you must be able to document and to submit with proof.
 You can apply for Medicaid and CHIP any time, and you can apply for stand-alone Dental Insurance options at any time.